William, Margrave of Hachberg-Sausenberg

-Margrave William of Hachberg-Sausenberg (11 July 1406 – 15 August 1482) was the son of Margrave Rudolf III of Hachberg-Sausenberg and Anne of Freiburg-Neuchâtel.
+Margrave William of Hachberg-Sausenberg (11 July 1406 – 15 August 1482) was the ruling Margrave of Hachberg-Sausenberg, member of the branch of the House of Zähringen.

+Early life and ancestry

+William was born as the son of Margrave Rudolf III of Hachberg-Sausenberg by his second wife, Countess Anna of Freiburg-Neuchâtel.

 He ruled from 1428 to 1441, and abdicated on 21 June 1441 in favor of his infant sons, Rudolf IV and Hugo.
 As they were still infants, his cousin Count John of Freiburg-Neuchâtel took over the government as regent.

 Marriage and issue

-William married Elizabeth, daughter of the Count William VII of Montfort-Bregenz.
+William married Countess Elisabeth of Montfort-Bregenz (d.
+1458), the daughter of the Count William VII of Montfort-Bregenz.
 His wife's relatives intervened because of his lavish lifestyle and he had to promise not to mortgage any assets from her dowry without their consent.
 Nevertheless, his lifestyle led to a divorce in 1436.
 They had at least three children: two sons, Rudolf IV and Hugo, who succeeded him, and a daughter, Ursula, who became the second wife of Count James Truchseß of Waldburg.

 As William was constantly in debt and the pressure of his creditors increased, he found eventually that he could only keep his ancestral lands in the family by abdicating in favour of his sons.